stilvoid/awesome-cloudformation/README.md

 - [org-formation](https://github.com/OlafConijn/AwsOrganizationFormation): a tool that helps you write CloudFormation for your AWS Organization resources and create links between regular cloudformation resources across your accounts and regions.
 - [cfn checklist](https://cfnchecklist.com/): a list of of things to look out for before launching your infrastructure to production.
 - [cfn flip](https://cfnflip.com/): a tool that converts AWS CloudFormation templates between JSON and YAML formats.
+- [cfn-format](https://github.com/awslabs/aws-cloudformation-template-formatter): a tool that formats your CloudFormation templates using the same standards used in AWS documentation.
+- [cfn-skeleton](https://github.com/awslabs/aws-cloudformation-template-builder): a tool that produces CloudFormation tmplates containing the resource types that you specify, including comments to show you which properties are required and which are optional.

 ## CLI Tools